blombergalex/testsonly-alex-bloom/README.md

-A react app showcasing my projects.
-Technologies used: React, Next.js, Tailwind CSS, Jest, React Testing Library.
+A portfolio project built with Next.js, React, Tailwind CSS.
+Unit and integration tests created with Jest and React Testing Library.

-Disclaimer: The testing done in this project doesn't verify the full integration of routing, it simply tests that the correct components render on different routes.
+Visit at alex-bloom.vercel.app